Al Maktoum Airport Live Arrivals

 Al Maktoum Airport Arrivals Parking

-There are 2,500 shaded parking spaces located just steps from Al Maktoum Airport arrivals.
+There is no pickup or drop off parking at DWC.
+Instead, you can park in one of the 2,500 shaded parking spaces, located just steps from Al Maktoum Airport arrivals.
 Parking is currently free for all passengers and visitors, with no time limit.

 Frequently Asked Questions